BRIEF-India cenbank sets 6.23 pct cut-off at 7-day variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.22 percent at 7-day variable rate reverse repo auction

-* India cenbank: makes partial allotment of 20.85 percent at cut-off rate at 7-day variable rate reverse repo auction Source text - (bit.ly/2sltJGa)
+* India cenbank: makes partial allotment of 37.98 percent at cut-off rate at 7-day variable rate reverse repo auction Source text: bit.ly/2qLHJM6

-* Gets members' nod to increase authorized share capital from INR 55 million to INR 120 million

-* Sold 83.54 million shares of Tata Motors to Tata Sons at 452.80 rupees per share (excluding brokerage and STT) Source text: http://bit.ly/2rYWBbB Further company coverage: